saeed-abdullah/saeed-abdullah.github.io/blog/_posts/2016-09-28-sleep-algorithm-replication.markdown

 mostly consists of phone users.

-On a broader note, I think, these results also serve as a reminder about the usefulness of "soft-sensing" — data about how we use our digital devices.
+On a broader note, I think, these results also serve as a reminder about the usefulness of _soft-sensing_ — data about how we use our digital devices.
 Given much of our daily behavior now gets mediated through these devices, it is of no surprise that soft-sensing can provide a unique insights about our behavior and contexts.